 You will see the new Blog Pixie site now has a shop – I have used WooCommerce to put that together.
 WooCommerce is a WordPress plugin that you install to your blog.
 You add your products, choose your payment gateway and sell everything through your WordPress blog!
 It’s a great way to keep track of everything in the one place.

 GOOD FOR: Add a designer theme to your Blogger blog

 I have a selection of feminine, minimalist templates for Blogger blogs.
 They all come with an easy-to-follow instruction manual, however if you need help, I will install it for you and create your header image for free 🙂

-GOOD FOR: Incredible interactive WordPress Themes using the Genesis Framework
+GOOD FOR: Interactive WordPress Themes using the Genesis Framework

 As you will see, Blog Pixie has a whole new look and that was created with the help of a new theme from Hello You Designs.
-As soon as I found Jennifer’s themes, I was sold.
-It took me quite a while to decide which one to go with, but eventually I decided on the Hello Maker theme.
 I love how interactive they are and I followed Jennifer’s installation instructions to set it all up myself.
 I could change the colours, add my own images, sort out all my own pages and everything else.
 It has been a big process – I definitely wouldn’t say it’s been fast and easy (compared to Blogger).
 The end result though is amazing and I love it.

 GOOD FOR: WordPress Themes

 There are so many amazing WordPress themes throughout Etsy and if you have a good look through you’ll see there’s quite a few super-affordable ones too!
 Most Etsy sellers have their own websites separate to Etsy, however you can definitely trust the process of buying your theme through this platform.
 I sell my Blogger themes through Etsy every day and the customers I’ve had find it easy to download their purchase and contact me if they need help.